In this knowledgebase article, we are going to discuss one of the most amazing features of Rank Math — the Role Manager.

 To prevent that from happening, we created the Role Manager in Rank Math.
 It’s an innovative feature that lets you restrict Rank Math’s individual features for each user, depending on what roles you give them on your website.
 If you didn’t understand that, do not worry.
 You will understand once we get into the details.

-To enable the Role Manager feature in your website, head over to the WordPress Dashboard > Rank Math > Dashboard and enable the Role Manager module from the list.
+To enable the Role Manager feature in your website, head over to the WordPress Dashboard > Rank Math > Dashboard > Modules and then enable the Role Manager module from the list.

 To start using the Role Manager, hover over Rank Math’s menu entry in the WordPress menu and then click Role Manager in the submenu that appears.